tadyen/ae_studio_challenge/README.md

  7 | 8 | 9
 ```

-Immediately we can see that boards (1, 6) and (4, 9) are identical.
+Immediately we can see that blocks (1, 6) and (4, 9) are identical.

 If this translation held true in a 1-D ordering regardless of whether it's a transposed grid or not, we should expect (2,7), (3,8) to also be equal, but they're NOT.
 This observation also applies to the transposed grid.